Using the Chat Buffer

 If your adapter and model doesn't support images, then CodeCompanion will endeavour to ensure that the image is not included in the messages payload that's sent to the LLM.

 Sharing context with an LLM is crucial in order to generate useful responses.
-In the plugin, references are defined as output that is shared with a chat buffer via a Variable, Slash Command or Agent/Tool.
+In the plugin, context is defined as output that is shared with a chat buffer via a Variable, Slash Command or Tool.
 They appear in a blockquote entitled Context.
 In essence, this is context that you're sharing with an LLM.

 IMPORTANT

-In order to allow for references to self-update, they can be pinned (for files and buffers) or watched (for buffers).
+In order to allow for context to self-update, they can be pinned (for files and buffers) or watched (for buffers).

-If a reference is added by mistake, it can be removed from the chat buffer by simply deleting it from the Context blockquote.
-On the next turn, all context related to that reference will be removed from the message history.
+If a context item is added by mistake, it can be removed from the chat buffer by simply deleting it from the Context blockquote.
+On the next turn, all data related to that context item will be removed from the message history.

-Finally, it's important to note that all LLM endpoints require the sending of previous messages that make up the conversation.
-So even though you've shared a reference once, many messages ago, the LLM will always have that context to refer to.
+Finally, it's important to note that all http adapter endpoints require the sending of previous messages that make up the conversation.
+So even though you've shared context once, many messages ago, the LLM will always be able to refer to it, unless you actively alter the history of the conversation via gd.

 Settings